 Students + Educators + SimScale = SimScale Academic Program

 For educators, tutorials and resources for learning how to use SimScale and bring it into the classroom are now easily accessible.
-We’ve also partnered with Onshape to create a 3-week “Add-on” curriculum.
-Complete with lesson plans, homework assignments, and student assessments, this curriculum focuses on using Finite Element Analysis and the SimScale platform to analyze, optimize and improve product designs.
+We’ve also partnered with Onshape to create a three-week “Add-on” curriculum.
+Complete with lesson plans, homework assignments, and student assessments, this curriculum focuses on using finite element analysis and the SimScale platform to analyze, optimize, and improve product designs.

 A special Academic Plan is also available for qualified students, researchers, and educators who need to create private projects.